Excellus BCBS Updates on COVID-19 (Coronavirus)

 The Health Plan has not changed its reimbursement policy related to PPE, supplies or materials; they are not covered and are considered inclusive to the service provided.

-To ensure that you are ready to order, receive and administer the COVID-19 vaccine, please refer to the Center for Medicare & Medicaid Services website.
-This site provides important information related to provider vaccine reporting requirements and other resources that will be critical to your practice or facility as you prepare to vaccinate against COVID-19.
-The New York State Department of Health website also provides information critical to ordering, receiving and administering the vaccine.
+Please continue to refer to the Center for Medicare & Medicaid Services website for important information related to provider vaccine reporting requirements and other key resources.
+The New York State Department of Health website also provides information related to ordering, receiving and administering the vaccine.

 We also encourage you to review the state’s vaccination training information, which includes details about the expanded eligible pool of trainees who can administer vaccinations at a point-of-dispensing site, or "POD site" (flexible vaccination sites that can be set up in any community) provided they have received the required training.
 Please note that students and medical professionals in training must submit claims for vaccine administration under the supervising physician.